jkentjnr/grunt-force-developer/README.md

 ```

 #### Force Developer Folder Structure
-Using `grunt-force-developer`, a developer can adopt a more complex file structure.
-The developer has configured their code in a structure appropriate for their project.
+Using `grunt-force-developer`, a developer can adopt a fully dynamic file structure that operates independent of the perscribed package structure.
+The below example is a snippet from a developer managing their package in structure appropriate for their project.

 ```
 == .metadata